 Stevenson University Online’s Bachelor of Science in Cybersecurity and Digital Forensics prepares cybersecurity and digital forensics professionals to respond to the growing demand and confront these attacks.
-Our bachelor’s program provides students with the ability to develop security policies for organizations and the skills to mitigate the effects on a network infrastructure due to a cyber-attack.
-Graduates will be equipped to evaluate an end-to-end computer forensics investigation and prepare a digital forensics evidence report.
+Our online cybersecurity bachelor’s degree program provides students with the ability to develop security policies for organizations and the skills to mitigate the effects on a network infrastructure due to a cyber-attack.
+Graduates of the Cybersecurity & Digital Forensics online degree program will be equipped to evaluate an end-to-end computer forensics investigation and prepare a digital forensics evidence report.

-Developed for working professionals, Stevenson's Cybersecurity and Digital Forensics undergraduate program is offered fully online.
+Developed for working professionals, Stevenson's Bachelor’s in Cybersecurity and Digital Forensics is offered fully online.
 Students will have access to simulation software and the ability to apply classroom learning into a hands-on experience, providing a distinctive student learning experience.

 Through Stevenson University’s Credit for Prior Learning Program, undergraduate students are eligible to earn up to 30 credits for what they have learned through their previous work and life experiences.
 Stevenson University Online offers several options for assessing and awarding college credit for prior learning.
 For more information, visit our Credit for Prior Learning page.